zhiweigan/Boggle/README.md

 This program allows the user to play Boggle with the computer at three different difficulty levels.

+**On Our Honor, We have neither given nor received unauthorized aid.**

 ## Grid Class - Connie

 ### Variables